rory81/the-monkees/README.md

 ## Deployment
-This site is hosted using [GitHub pages](https://rory81.github.io/the-monkees/), deployed directly from the master branch.
-The deployed site will update automatically upon new commits to the master branch.
+This site is hosted using [GitHub pages](https://rory81.github.io/the-monkees/) and is deployed from the master branch.
+New commits to the master branch will automatically update the deployed site.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.

-To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/rory81/the-monkees.git into your terminal.
-To cut ties with this GitHub repository, type git remote rm origin into the terminal.
+To run locally, this repository can be cloned directly into the editor of your choice by pasting git clone `https://github.com/rory81/the-monkees.git` into your terminal.
+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits